0xR/fitness-functions-experiments/slidev/slides.md

 # Why

-- Identify architectural issues
+- Get architectural feedback before code review
+- Gain insights, does the code even match your mental model?
-- Prevent future architectural issues
+- Prevent future architectural issues, also for new joiners
+- Quantify your design in code, not just institutional knowledge or (outdated) diagrams
+- Automate checks that are hard to do manually

 ---